Misleading special offers

 You will need to show that the wording surrounding the offer was inaccurate and induced you into buying the product, therefore entering into the contract.

-Unfortunately, there isn’t an ombudsman you can go to if you have a complaint about a supermarket.
+Unfortunately, there isn’t an ombudsman you can go to if you have a complaint about a retailer.

 However, if you think a company could be breaching the Consumer Protection from Unfair Trading Regulations, you can contact your local trading standards department.

-Bear in mind, though, that your local trading standards department's role is to address the issue with the supermarket or retailer, not to get your money back.
+Bear in mind, though, that your local trading standards department's role is to address the issue with the retailer, not to get your money back.